pwncollege/honors-dojo/ci/artifact-promo/DESCRIPTION.md

 ```
 - name: "Upload Artifacts"
+  uses: ./.github/actions/upload-artifacts
+  with:
-  uses: ./.github/actions/upload-artifacts.sh [file-name]
+    file: [file-name]
 ```

-This is a pretty big stretch from what you'd do for an actual project, but work with me here, Github Actions wasn't built to be an offline tool.
+This is a bit different from what you'd do for an actual project, but work with me here, Github Actions wasn't built to be an offline tool.